 Mangoes

-If you are using homemade mango puree, make sure to strain the pulp so that its not stringy.
+- If you are using homemade mango puree, make sure to strain the pulp so that it’s smooth.

 Tres Leches Mixture